Royal Mail and CWU extend deadline for pay deal

-LONDON Nov 21 Talks between Britain's newly privatised Royal Mail postal service and union members on pay and working conditions have been extended for a final week.
+LONDON Talks between Britain's newly privatised Royal Mail (RMG.L) postal service and union members on pay and working conditions have been extended for a final week.

 The Communication Workers Union, which represents Royal Mail staff, said on Wednesday progress had been made to finalise an agreement, which would include an improved pay offer, better working conditions and a separate pension agreement for employees.